OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 This algorithm is used to check whether the restart functionality of the model within the framework is working correctly (by comparing the results to a normal simulation).
 Another usage for this algorithm is to create synthetic observations for a twin experiment.
-You setup observations with arbitrary values but with the location and time you are interested in.
+You set up observations with arbitrary values but with the location and time you are interested in.
 After you have run the SequentialSimulation you can find the model predictions that you can use for your synthetic